Shuvomoy/blog/_posts/2021-02-03-solving-transportation-problem-in-Julia-Jump.md

 comments: true
 ---

 In this blog, we will discuss how to solve a simple transportation problem  in `JuMP+Julia`,  that exploits sparsity.
 This blog is based on an earlier notebook I created a few years ago.
-The blog is written using the package Weave.jl.
+The blog is written using the package Weave.jl. <!-- more -->

+---

+**Table of contents**
+[TOC]

+---

 #### Introduction